70 Harley Street

 Definition of ADHD/ADD

-Attention Deficit Disorder (ADD) or ADHD is prevalent in approximately 7% of the child population and 5% of the adult population.
+Attention Deficit Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD) is prevalent in approximately 7% of the child population and 5% of the adult population.
 There are three main presentations of ADHD: ‘combined’, which has inattention and hyperactivity, ‘predominately hyperactive’, which has a much greater deal of hyperactivity and impulsive behaviour, and ‘predominately inattentive’.
-The latter has the greatest impact on distraction in adults. has the greatest impact on distraction in adults.
+The latter has the greatest impact on distraction in adults.

 Signs and Symptoms of ADHD/ADD